sdarwin/jenkins-ci/README.md

 The [docs](docs) directory will cover more information about how the server was installed and about specific target repositories and jobs.

+To request docs previews on your repository, open an Issue here in cppalliance/jenkins-ci.
+Keep in mind, previews depend on a doc/ folder being present and that some version of docs should be buildable even if they are still in an initial state.